The excessive use of nautical slang by pirate characters ("Shiver my timbers!").

 Treasure Island (1937) - A weird Soviet version.note Irish rebels led by Livesey find a treasure map and trick moneylender Trelawney into organizing an expedition.
 He hires pirates.
 Hawkins is a young woman (in love with Livesey), who dresses as a boy to join the expedition.
 In the end Trelawney and pirates are left on the island.
 The rebels needed the money to buy weapons.

 Treasure Island (1950) - Walt Disney's first non-animated film.
 Introduced the "pirate" accent.
-Also got an unofficial sequel in The Return of Long John Silver.
+Robert Newton's performance as Silver is often considered the definitive portrayal of the character.
+Also got an unofficial sequel in The Return of Long John Silver, which starred Newton.

 Although originally published chapter-by-chapter in a magazine, when published as a book it became very popular, the British Prime Minister Gladstone staying up until two in the morning to finish it.
 It is also the ultimate inspiration for all the subsequent pirate movies and other novels, down to Pirates of The Caribbean.
 Many of them include a Shout-Out to Treasure Island.
 E.g., in Peter Pan, it is said that Captain Hook was the only man Long John Silver ever feared, while Pirates of the Caribbean: Dead Man's Chest features the "Black Spot" (in a flashier form) and the song quoted at the beginning of this entry.